-With Need for Speed’s release right around the corner and several press articles coming out about how we pulled off this movie, I wanted to give all of you an insider’s perspective on how I use specific camera sensors to their best abilities and then mold them like clay into one beautiful work of art.
+With Need for Speed’s release and several press articles about how we pulled off this movie, I wanted to give all of you an insider’s perspective on how I use specific camera sensors to their best abilities and then mold them like clay into one beautiful work of art.
 The sensor’s power and its size were huge considerations when director Scotty Waugh and I were coming up with the look of the movie.
 We knew we had a video game franchise to play homage to; we knew that Fast and Furious had a huge following and we needed to create something that was unique and different; we knew that it was going to be important to put the viewer in the driver’s seat at 180mph, and we knew that we had to deliver camera angles that you had never experienced before in a theater.
 The latter is what we are going to be talking about.

 “Why shoot with a 1/3 chip consumer camera”